 I love solving complex UX problems with the clearest UI.
 I frequently attend conferences and participate in local meetups and courses on all aspects of design and technology.

-Below is a mix of my independent design work for print and screen and it appears in chronological order, more or less.
+Below is a selection of my independent design work for print and screen.
+My agency work can be presented at interview.

-Subtly, the initials of this alternative/complimentary therapy practice lie in a stylised hand.
+Subtly, the initials of this alternative therapy practice lie in a stylised hand.
 The hand is forming a mudra; the Buddhist gesture used in meditation and as a symbol for healing.
 I customised a script typeface for the family name to reflect the personal nature of the business, along with classic Avenir beneath.
 The colour palette is strong across all printed material.
-Their website is currently in development.

 Website design/development, domain/hosting management, ongoing photography and print design for this electrical and security company.